luski/ztm-parser/doc/guide.md

 * List of cities handler
 * Schedules and routes handler

 None of these handlers is required so you are not obligated to implement any handler that is not interesting for you.
-All handlers has the same form: a function that gets one argument.
+All handlers have the same form: a function that gets one argument.
 Thus complete callback handlers object can have following form:

 ```javascript
 var handler = {